 Only the characters present in the game's tile set have been included.

-This is a clone of Metal Slug (Large)Recreation of the pixel font from Software Creations' "Silver Surfer" (1990) on the NES.
+This is a clone of Zero Team (Large)Recreation of the large font from Codemasters/Supersonic's "Micro Machines Turbo Tournament '96" (1995) on the Sega Mega Drive/Genesis.

 This recreation is available in TrueType+COLR and WOFF2.
 For a monochrome version, see this recreation.